The Parks department strives to provide the community with beautifully landscaped and manicured parks and green spaces.

 The 98 kilometres of paved pathways available within Airdrie offers residents the opportunity to enjoy living a healthy and active lifestyle.
 The City also offers many cultural, outdoor recreation and natural features within the parks spaces.

 The Parks department works diligently to ensure all of our areas are well maintained, washrooms are stocked and outdoor structures are clean.

 However, from time-to-time there may be an area that is overlooked.
-If you come across a green space or park that is in need of attention contact the Parks department to submit a customer service request.
+If you come across a green space or park that is in need of attention, please contact the Parks department to submit a customer service request.

 23 East Lake Hill NE